Best in Texas, Nationally Ranked

-UT Southwestern Medical Center is ranked among the nation’s top hospitals for neurology and neurosurgery by U.S. News & World Report for 2020-21.
+UT Southwestern Medical Center is ranked the No. 1 hospital in Texas for neurology and neurosurgery – and is among the nation’s top 20 hospitals for neurological care – according to U.S. News & World Report.

 Our renowned physicians deliver the best in compassionate patient care, offering extensive experience to people with memory disorders.